 I realise she has a valid point and I strip away my shame and submit to her because at this point of time she is the goddess who will transform me into well, what I’m not.
 The conversation that ensues ranges from everyday mundane to shockingly private.
 We are each other’s confidantes.
 Maybe that’s her equation with all her victims.
 After she’s done with me I thank her and we go our own ways until the next time.

 So who do we blame for creating this beauty standard for women?
 The entertainment industry?
 The fashion industry?
 Hell I feel women did this to themselves, created an illusion of beauty.
 Dear men, do understand this.
 Some of us can give you a tough fight in the hair department.
 We don’t look like the pictures we put up on social media all the time.
 So if your wife or girlfriend waxes for you know that she’s putting herself through a hell lot of pain.
-A pain that most of you’ll wouldn’t put yourself through.
-So think twice before you insist that your girlfriend or wife wax.
+A pain that most of you wouldn’t put yourself through.
+So think twice before you insist on your girlfriend or wife waxing.
 No girl should date an idiot like that in the first place.

 I wish there comes a day when we finally stop obsessing over getting rid of all the hair on our bodies.
 Let us embrace our hairy glory, show off those hot legs hair included.
 Let’s start a movement!
 Just kidding.
 I can’t bear to look at myself like this!
 Time for my next waxing appointment!
+Ciao!